 Within the given framework of the constitution the EFRS General Assembly has approved the EFRS internal rules, which describe the internal organisation of the federation (including the EFRS educational wing), the tasks/responsibilities of its officers and the election procedures (for download in the member area).

-To support the EFRS member organisations in their work at the national level the EFRS General Assembly approved an number of EFRS policy documents.
+To support the EFRS member organisations in their work at the national level the EFRS developed a number of an number of EFRS policy & guidance documents.

 One of the first documents developed after the establishment of the EFRS was the “EFRS Radiographer Code of Ethics”.